 Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level school improvement: Enthusiasm aspects of teaching and learning to teach/lead; declines to accept tasks; attempt to bring negative beliefs about teaching and learning to conversations with others. aspects of the profession but may express doubts about his/her commitment to the profession; accepts tasks; usually has positive impact on others' notions of teaching and learning. tasks; always able to talk positively to others about the profession and the possibilities for the success of their students and school improvement. tasks; always able to talk positively to others about the profession and the possibilities for the success of their students and school improvement.
 In addition, reaches out to colleagues who are discouraged about the profession and tries to help them focus on the positive and remedy situations that are leading to a negative outlook.
-Prepaneces Dema mplars resses enthusiasm for learning pared to engage in the learning activities of the course (e.g., has ressary materials, has completed assigned readings). ronstrates flexibility ronstrates readiness for learning ndent and group work m multiple sources 4a.Exercise sound judgment and/or ethical professional behavior: Participation and Punctuality Candidate misses several meetings and/or classes and/or fails to attend meetings or consistently fails to meet many deadlines; often fails to provide timely or reasonable notice for lateness or missed meetings, or does not independently make-up missed work, even when Candidate attends most meetings and/or classes and usually on time for meetings; adheres to most deadlines; sometimes fails to provide timely or reasonable notice for lateness or missed meetings, and may need reminders or prompting to hand things in or make up missed work (when appropriate). and/or classes, is on time for most meetings; meets deadlines; or provides timely and reasonable notice for missed meetings, and o works Candidate attends almost all meetings and/or classes, is always on time for meetings; consistently meets deadlines; provides timely and reasonable notice for missed meetings, and works independently to make up missed work (when appropriate).
+Prepnece Dem mplars esses enthusiasm for learning ared to engage in the learning activities of the course (e.g., has ssary materials, has completed assigned readings). onstrates flexibility onstrates readiness for learning - ndent and group work m multiple sources 4a.Exercise sound judgment and/or ethical professional behavior: Participation and Punctuality Candidate misses several meetings and/or classes and/or fails to attend meetings or consistently fails to meet many deadlines; often fails to provide timely or reasonable notice for lateness or missed meetings, or does not independently make-up missed work, even when Candidate attends most meetings and/or classes and usually on time for meetings; adheres to most deadlines; sometimes fails to provide timely or reasonable notice for lateness or missed meetings, and may need reminders or prompting to hand things in or make up missed work (when appropriate). and/or classes, is on time for most meetings; meets deadlines; provides timely and reasonable notice for missed meetings, and works Candidate attends almost all meetings and/or classes, is always on time for meetings; consistently meets deadlines; provides timely and reasonable notice for missed meetings, and works independently to make up missed work (when appropriate).
 In

-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level reminded or prompted to do so (when appropriate). (when appropriate). addition, candidate takes on leadership roles or additional responsibilities, such as volunteering to serve as chairperson or on subcommittees as needed In Class Exemplars Willing to work/collaborate with classmates beyond the classroom Readily works on small group projects/papers Readily participates in class discussions Attentive in class, including taking notes when necessary Adheres to course and university deadlines (e.g., assignments and applications are submitted on time, student comes to class on time) Utilizes WCSU technological resources as assigned/required (e.g. monitor WCSU e-mail, participate in discussion boards, course website, Tk20) Integrates technology meaningfully into class presentations and class work.
-Uses technology-based collaboration tools Makes proactive attempts to understand expectations of course Seeks help and direction from the instructor and classmates to be In Field Exemplars Is on time Incorporates available technology into teaching and learning activities Stays current with technology Differentiates between having technology and using technology to pro and support student learning 4b.Exercise sound judgment and ethical professional behavior: Personal Presentation Candidate does not dress appropriately for professional situations (or mock professional situations) and ignores or does not follow guidance concerning appropriate dress.
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 reminded or prompted to do so (when appropriate).
+Developing 2 Proficient 3 (when appropriate).
+Exemplary 4 addition, candidate takes on leadership roles or additional responsibilities, such as volunteering to serve as chairperson or on Score/ Level In Class Exemplars Willing to work/collaborate with classmates beyond the classroom Readily works on small group projects/papers Readily participates in class discussions Attentive in class, including taking notes when necessary Adheres to course and university deadlines (e.g., assignments an applications are submitted on time, student comes to class on time Utilizes WCSU technological resources as assigned/required (e.g. monitor WCSU e-mail, participate in discussion boards, course website, Tk20) Integrates technology meaningfully into class presentations and of work.
+Uses technology-based collaboration tools Makes proactive attempts to understand expectations of course Seeks help and direction from the instructor and classmates to be In Field Exemplars In Fie 4b.Exercise sound judgment and ethical professional behavior: Personal Presentation Candidate does not dress appropriately for professional situations (or mock professional situations) and ignores or does not follow guidance concerning appropriate dress.
 Candidate inconsistently dresses appropriately for professional situations (or mock professional situations); however, accepts guidance concerning Candidate usually dresses appropriately for professional situations (or mock professional situations), and accepts guidance concerning appropriate dress if needed.
 Candidate always dresses acceptably for professional situations (or mock professional situations).
 Seeks out guidance on professional dress as needed.